 Please notice that as you go higher, there will be fewer notes to get.
 Here are the same harmonics series in musical notation.

 As you will soon notice during your practice, it's not always straightforward to predict how difficult a given harmonic will be.
 In fact, this ultimately depends on the characteristics of your flute.
 However, in most cases the following list should reflect quite accurately the actual order of the most difficult harmonics.
-From the easier to the harder:
+From easiest to hardest:

 If you can get beyond that, you should definitely let us know!